kroma-network/kroma-specs/specs/experimental/validator-system-v2/validator-manager.md

 ### Slashing

+Validator System V2 brings the similar bond mechanism as the previous system.
+The validator must stake a bond every time they submit an output or create a challenge.
 When the challenge ends, the challenge loser is slashed.
+Bond amount for each output submission or challenge creation is defined as `BOND_AMOUNT`.
-To apply the slash to the loser, the [Colosseum](../../fault-proof/challenge.md#contract-interface) contract calls Validator Manager, which calls Asset Manager to calculate the slash amount and apply the change.
-The loser is sent to jail and the slash amount is accumulated as a pending challenge reward.
+To apply the slash to the loser, the [Colosseum](../../fault-proof/challenge.md#contract-interface) contract calls Validator Manager, which calls Asset Manager to deduct the bond from the validator assets.
+The loser is sent to jail for`HARD_JAIL_PERIOD`, which is longer than the `SOFT_JAIL_PERIOD`.

 ### Reward Distribution